Magdalena: Anghel sa Putikan: Casting

 The producer hired actress and television director, Gina Alajar to handle the series.
 Padilla feels so lucky that her director in the series is Alajar.
 "She really guides me and challenges me to give my best in every scene," she says.
 "It feels like, she's giving me a personal acting workshop to make sure that my performance will be superb," she added.
 Prior to this project, Alajar and Padilla have worked as co-stars in hit afternoon drama, Hiram na Puso.

-Actors, Dion Ignacio, Ryan Eigenmann and Pancho Magno portrayed Padilla's romantic interests in the series.
-Ignacio played Abel.
-"This is my biggest role ever.
-I have a lot of scenes, most of them dramatic, plus I am playing a matured role," he says.
-Adding to the pressure is that this is his first acting assignment under Gina Alajar.
-"She's very strict when it comes to acting.
-She wants to feel your acting or else she’d ask you to repeat the scene over and over again until she gets what she wants from you," he added.
-Both Ignacio and Padilla had a three-day workshop with the director, included a "sensuality workshop", because their roles require bed scenes and kissing scenes.
-"We should be at ease with each other that’s why Direk Gina asked us to undergo the sensuality workshop," relates Ignacio.

 On the other hand, series' director, Alajar is pleased to work with her son Ryan Eigenmann who played the main antagonist, Baron.
 "This is not the first time I am directing my son.
 I've directed him in Kirara, Ano Ang Kulay ng Pag-ibig? before.
 He was still a newbie in acting then.
 We also worked in an Eat Bulaga drama special for Holy Week," she recalled.
-When it comes to Eigenmann's evolution as an actor, Alajar said that: "Ryan is one person who consults me whenever he has a new project.
-He would ask for advice.
-Before we started taping, after he had read the script, we already discussed how I wanted to treat his role.
-I also asked him his thought regarding the role that he is playing.
-On our first taping day, I was surprised because he had a lot of nuances with regards to his role.
-So I would say his evolution as an actor was very good," she says.

 Pauleen Luna portrayed the series' main female antagonist, Carol.
 Luna admits she wants to rest from playing villain roles but she accepted doing the show as it'll give her the chance to work with Alajar as director.
 "I know I'll learn a lot from her," she says.
 Also, Luna stated that her role here is quite different from all her anti-hero roles she done in her past television series."I usually played as wealthy contravida in my previous series.
 Here, I played a poor and very ambitious villain," she added.